 Web hosting is a term that describes how your website is made available to the web.
+If you are interested in a web hosting site, you can check out someone like Certa Hosting who can provide you with this type of service.
 Usually this means that your website is located on a high-powered computer that is connected to the Internet all day, everyday (i.e. 24/7).
 Although it is possible to host your own website, most websites are hosted with a hosting provider.

 A hosting provider is a company that looks after your website 24/7.
 They make sure that it’s always available for the world to see.
 A good hosting provider will ensure that your website is secure.
 They should also provide you with tools that enable you to administer and maintain your website.
 Examples could include publishing tools for maintaining your content, FTP access for uploading files, reporting tools, and more.